PERSONAL REQUIREMENTS:

 NON VIRGINIA RESIDENT:

 In order to sell ANY nail services (including those in training) in Virginia you must have a posted Nail license given to you from the state regulatory board.
+Not having a license posted (for clients to view at all times) is it's own violation.
+Not having a license is another violation.
 Licenses are obtained after passing a state licensed course and the state exams administered inside a secured testing center.
 Unlicensed service providers can not be insured for liability and can be sued by customers.
 Violations will cause issues with obtaining any type of State regulated Career License later.

 STATE REGULATION